-For creative writing you could visit Pobble 365 where you will find an intriguing new picture every day.
+For creative writing you could visit the Pobble 365 website where you will find an intriguing new picture every day.
 Scroll down and find questions, prompts and challenges to help inspire a piece of creative writing.
-If you don’t like today’s picture then click on the calendar at the top right of the screen and choose a different one.
+If you don’t like the day’s picture then click on the calendar at the top right of the screen and choose a different one.

 Practise time tables and other maths facts with the Hit the Button game or by using a poster.
 Once children are confident with their 2s, 5s and 10s they move on to 4s and 8s and then 3s, 6s and 9s.
 Children eventually move on to 7s, 11s and 12s.
 Children can also practice number bonds, doubles and halves and division facts using Hit the Button.

 Find maths skills activity sheets HERE.
 Stage 1 means Year 1, Stage 2 is Year 2 etc. Children can attempt sheets from Stages below or above their year group if they need to.
 These downloadable sheets do not need to be printed.
 Children can just read the questions on screen and write on plain paper.